H-ZeX/FTP-Implement/README.md

    and that, because `syscall(SYS_setuid, uid)` work for thread itself, and what I use is threadPool, this make that I can't use this way to change uid.
 So the management of authorization is not implemented.

 - **should use `sudo` to run this ftp server, for that it use operating system's accout login mechanism.**
+- develop and test on linux kernel >= 4.10 (debian serial), so I don't know whethere it will work fine at other kernel or operating system